wazuh/wazuh-documentation/source/_templates/installations/introduction/basics.rst

 * Filebeat: is a lightweight shipper for forwarding the Wazuh manager alerts to Elasticsearch.

 * Elasticsearch: is a highly scalable full-text search and analytics engine.
-It will store all the Wazuh manager sent alerts.
+It will store all the alerts sent by the Wazuh manager.

 * Kibana: is a data visualization dashboard for Elasticsearch.
 It provides visualization capabilities on top of the content indexed on an Elasticsearch cluster.
 Users can create bar, line and scatter plots, or pie charts and maps on top of large volumes of data.